marcstreeter/marcstreeterdev-manifests/README.md

 ## Associated Services

-The following services are managed by this repository and are designed to work together as part of the marcstreeterdev ecosystem:
+The following services are designed to work together as part of the marcstreeterdev ecosystem:

 | Name                                                                 | Service Type | Purpose                                      |
 |----------------------------------------------------------------------|--------------|----------------------------------------------|